 While most people think of school-aged children when they think of bullying, this is not always the case.
 Bullying among high school and college students, and even among peers at work, is very common.
+And with the widespread use of technology, cyberbullying has increasingly become a concern.
 No matter what age bullying happens, it hurts.

 Bullying may occur in different environments and may take on different levels.
 Learning to recognize the warning signs of being bullied, and who potential bullies are, is crucial to decrease the number of bullying incidents.

 There is no good reason for one person to bully another.
 However, without addressing the cause of such behavior, bullying will continue.
 The truth is, it could be any one or several of these reasons.
 Some common reasons for bullying include:

 5 Examples Of Bullying

 Bullying knows no bounds with regard to ethnicity, gender, or age.
 There are several environments in which bullying may occur.

 It may seem a little easier to recognize bullies among school-aged children.
 Usually, the child who wants attention from other students or is accustomed to being the center of attention outside of school may display aggressive, bullying behavior so that they can continue to be the focus of others.

 College students often socialize within groups, such as athletes or academic-focused students.
 One group may bully another.
 Also, among high school and college athletics, some players who are more experienced may bully less experienced players.
 Bullying can even take place between students and teachers or school staff.
 While many bullies may not consider their behavior as bullying, if it causes emotional distress, feelings of insecurity or fear, it is bullying.